 Free-standing or hanging?

-Feeders comes as either free standing or hanging.
+Deer feeders, like general game feeders come as either free standing or hanging.
 Free-standing feeders are supported by their own supports, like a tripod.
-Hanging feeders attach to a tree or post.
+A hanging deer feeder will attach to a tree or post.

 Types – gravity feeders, casters and slingers